Family Resource Specialist

 WORK ENVIRONMENT

-Work is performed in and out of an office environment.
+Work is performed in client homes and throughout the community of St Joseph County, some work is required to be completed in an office setting.
 Assessment of children may involve bending, kneeling, and play activities on the floor.
-Will need transportation to provide services in the home, attend meetings, and conduct groups at locations other than Family & Children’s Center’s corporate offices.
+Will need reliable transportation to provide services in the home, attend meetings at locations other than Family & Children’s Center’s corporate offices.

 The above statements are intended to describe the general nature and level of work being performed by the individual(s) assigned to this position.
 They are not intended to be an exhaustive list of all duties, responsibilities, and skills required.
 Management reserves the right to modify, add, or remove duties and to assign other duties as necessary.